elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 5. Urban Edge Smart Campus: The Orchestrator
+**The Deduction:** A comprehensive IoT framework designed for monitoring large estates.
+It provides the infrastructure to collect and visualize data from a "smart campus" of sensors, turning raw noise into actionable intelligence.

 For those monitoring larger estates, the **Urban Edge** IoT framework provides a dashboard for smart campus sensors.
 It is a masterwork of data synthesis for the modern "Smart City" detective.

 ### Quick Start (Node.js/Docker)